 Here, you can choose the people to unfollow considering the age of their Twitter accounts.
 You can avoid new accounts as they can follow you back anytime soon.

 We recommend that you not unfollow people who have already started to follow you back.
 Checking this box will make sure that such accounts are not disturbed.

-When you are satisfied with your settings, click on “Save All”, and your promotion will go live!
+When you are satisfied with your settings, click on “Save All”, and your Campaign will go live!
 You can view it anytime from the dashboard and check the activities.

-Why is it inevitable to create an ‘Unfollow Them’ promotion?
+Why is it inevitable to create an ‘Unfollow Them’ Campaign?

 It is quite a necessary process to unfollow people after some time, because if you do not do so, you will not be able to follow new accounts and engage with new people.